 Human beings are designed to be aerobic.
 The more aerobic we are, the more resilient we can be in life, period.
-The aerobic system is one of our genetic predispositions as humans and must not be forgotten.
-However in exercise prescription, a fear of “losing strength” has reduced aerobic endurance training.
-Aerobic Endurance Training is the single greatest contribution a competitive fitness athlete can add to their program.
+The aerobic system is one of the three energy systems (alactic, lactic, and aerobic) but, tends to be forgotten.
+In exercise prescription, a fear of “losing strength” has reduced aerobic endurance training and popularized alactic and lactic training.
+However, aerobic endurance training cannot be forgotten and is the single greatest contribution a coach can add to an athlete’s program.

 Aerobic adaptations can be achieved within a 6-12 month period depending on the starting point and function of the athlete.
-Once adaptations have been developed aerobic performance can be further enhanced through exercise economy (technique) and higher efforts (increase lactate threshold).
-It’s important to understand that athletes need to earn the right to perform higher efforts by proving their efficiency in longer pieces both mixed and cyclical.
-In the OPEX Assessment, various endurance tests are used to identify competency in a broad stroke.
-For example; the 90-minute AMRAP; which is a mixed module endurance test giving insight to an athlete’s current potential.
-To properly determine if an athlete has sufficient aerobic development and possess the adaptations needed to move into more complex aerobic efforts it is important to compare data to “developmental groups” and “top athletes”.
-Progressing an athlete in energy system prescription is done once the athletes have proven they can sustain a pace and repeat efforts over and over.
-Starting with long slow efforts and building shorter and faster efforts is a progression that is largely individualized based on the athlete’s function and economy.
+It’s important to understand that athletes need to earn the right to perform harder efforts by proving their efficiency in longer pieces both mixed and cyclical.
+An athlete’s aerobic system can be progress once the athletes have proven they can sustain a pace and repeat efforts over and over.
+Keep in mind that when progressing the aerobic energy system start with long slow efforts and build to shorter and faster efforts over time.

 Considerations for this design: